danny4478/Handbook/docs/api/security/psa.md

 allows to choose target type at later phase according to final application threat model.

 ### Platform types
-Mbed PSA supports following platform types:
+Mbed PSA supports the following platform types:
 - Non PSA platform - these are single core ARMv7-M targets.
 On these targets Mbed PSA provides same PSA services exposing PSA APIs as it would on PSA targets.
   PSA emulation layer allows seamless software portability to more